 Step Action

 1 Tap the red caution triangle on the menu bar.

 Result: A full menu will open.

 2 Select the Updates option in the menu.

-3 When prompted, select Update All.
+3 When prompted, select Update All .

 Example:

-Lippincott Advisor S. Wolters Kluwer when you have to be right
+Lippincott Advisor Wolters Kluwer Mensystature to be right

 Search Query Lippincott Solutions

-Content Updates (click to select)

-Update Selected Update All
+Content Updates (click to select) Update Selected Update All

 Update Required Drugs

-Up-to-date Content
+Up-to-date Institutional Content

 Diseases and Conditions

 Signs and Symptoms

 Up-to-date Diagnostic Tests

-Treatments Up-to-date
+Up-to-date Treatments

 Nursing Care Plans for Medical Diagnoses